Long ago, political union related to allegiance rather than geographical boundaries.

 Historically, this beautiful and important place has been, unfortunately, almost entirely overlooked.
 The reasons for this are largely political.
 Long ago, everywhere, political unity depended on allegiance rather than geographical boundaries.
 Then Europeans came, bringing new complications.
 Also, the culture of border areas, as opposed to that of Sukothai, has traditionally been foreign to that of the Central Plains and their coastal outlets.
 Lanna became neglected, but that it was more essential to the actualization of a Thai Kingdom than shown in history as normally taught will be explained in the following account.

 Chiang Rai was the heart of Lanna, though Chiang Mai, to its south, became its biggest city.
 To the west some wild forest remains, in Mae Hong Son.
-North of Chiang Rai is the untamed Shan (or now perhaps better named Wa) State of Myanmar, and to the east, rustic northern Laos.
+North of Chiang Rai are the still somewhat untamed Shan and Kachin States of Myanmar, and to the east, rustic northern Laos.
 The mighty river Mekong (in Thai, Mae Nam Kong) runs along the border, wide and strong, with commercial traffic and occasional boat races.
 It forms the Golden Triangle confluence where the small Sai, which marks the Mae Sai border, joins, flowing on south past Chiang Saen.
 The Mekong then turns north, around the eastern hump of rural Nan Province, before heading south again, to the lands of its greatest fame.
 River traffic to Yunnan, China was becoming of commercial significance, until the Cool Season of 2003/2004 brought drought, and new Chinese dams blocked river flow.
 Private pleasure trips remain possible, though difficult, up to Sipsongpanna (Xishuangbanna, Yunnan), considered the heartland of the T’ai race.
 Trekking the Lanna area foothills of the Himalayas to meet colorful hill-tribe peoples can be quite rewarding, as can long-tail boat trips to or from semi-majestic TaTon, by the Burmese border at the northern most end of Chiang Mai province.

 The northern most point of Thailand, at Mae Sai, is frequented mostly by tourists, shoppers and those engaged in servicing them.
 Tourists come to see the famous Golden Triangle, its drug museums, and the mighty Mekong, but also for visa extension purposes.
 One gets a 30 day stamp for touring Thailand by crossing the border and returning; this is still possible even when the border is closed by going to the ‘Burmese’ casino (owned by Thais) across from Ban Sop Ruak at the Golden Triangle River Confluence.